-15. Children's Wellbeing - uniform
+15. Children's Wellbeing - see affordable uniform policy

 It is our school policy that all children wear school uniform when attending school, or when participating in school organized events outside of normal school hours.
 We agree the requirements for school uniform with parents and carers, and review these regularly.
+As an eco-school we actively support the use of second hand uniform.